microsoft/BotFramework-WebChat/docs/HOOKS.md

 useDirection(): [string]
 ```

-This function will return one of two language direction:
+This function will return one of two language directions:

 -  `ltr`: Web Chat UI should display as left-to-right
 -  `rtl`: Web Chat UI should display as right-to-left